African divination: Ethiopia

-Amhara

-Belief systems
+Among the Bertha, divination practices including the throwing of bones of wild animals (osteomancy) and also consultation of special books.
+Among the Hamar, a diviner throws a pair of sandals and predicts the future based on how they fall.
+Among the Me'en, there are specialists who read the entrails of a slaughtered animal, haruspication.

-The Amhara tribe holds a strong history of divination.
+Amhara society holds a strong history of divination.
 Within the tribe, there are 4 main belief systems.
 The first system is primarily focused on the tenets of Christianity and all of its entities.
 The second system is composed of a belief of possessive spirits known as "zar".
 The third system centers around a special, cursed group of people known as the budu, who divine through use of their eyes and facial expressions.
 Lastly, the fourth system focuses on the belief of malicious spirits known as "satan" or "ciraq" that are unavoidable and enjoy wreaking havoc on innocents.

-The Buda

-An Ethiopian ethnic group associated with the Amhara tribe known as buda are thought to possess the "evil eye": a divination symbol capable of casting spells and misfortune with just a glance or facial expression.
+An Ethiopian ethnic group associated with the Amhara known as buda are thought to possess the "evil eye": a divination symbol capable of casting spells and misfortune with just a glance or facial expression.
 "Evil eye spells" are believed to be the cause of multiple maladies such as "wasting sickness, domestic accidents, infertility, plain bad luck, sick livestock, and blighted crops."
 The use of the evil eye is widely believed to be witchcraft steeped in envy or covetousness of another's possessions, status, or gain.
 As a result, those believed to be "cursed" with the evil eye are cast down to the lowest social level within Ethiopian community settings.

-Zar spirit possession

 Spirit possession is another strong tenet of Amharan divination techniques.
 Special spirits known as zar are called by Amharan shamans in an effort to "heal" effected tribe members from a number of afflictions.
 The most common patients of zar healing are said to be "women who feel neglected in a man's world in which they serve as hewers of wood and haulers of water..."

-It is a form of spiritism known and practicized in Nubia, Egypt, Sudan, between Jewish Etyopians, ancient Persia and Iran.
-The use of Persuan Zara to import African slaves spread this cult in Muscat, in the Ottoman Empire and Arab Stated, in the countries facing the Indian Ocean and the Persian Gulf (including Baghdad, Mecca, Medina and Karbala).
-Cults whose name is etimologically linked ti shatana (the Devil) were also discovered in Chad, among the Digo in South Kenya, the Tonga and Ndembu in Zambia, the bori in Nigeria and North Africa, as well as the Iamadsha in Morocco.
+It is a form of spiritism known and practiced in Nubia, Egypt, Sudan, between Jewish Ethiopians, ancient Persia and Iran.
+The use of Persian Zara to import African slaves spread this cult in Muscat, in the Ottoman Empire and Arab countries facing the Indian Ocean and the Persian Gulf (including Baghdad, Mecca, Medina and Karbala).
+Cults whose names are etymologically linked to shatana (the Devil) were also discovered in Chad, among the Digo in South Kenya, the Tonga and Ndembu in Zambia, the bori in Nigeria and North Africa, as well as the Iamadsha in Morocco.
 The bodiless and invisible spirits are used to be involved when believers "face difficult circumstances such as marital conflicts, gender and social inequalities or in response to social and cultural changes."

-Other divination techniques

 Amharan diviners also utilize a method which is known as awdunigist as a means of "astrological numerology".
 Divination is made by counting stars in the night-sky.
 (R. Devisch citing Young; 1977).

 Uganda

-Nyole

-The Nyole people of Uganda contain individuals who practice divination (S. Reynolds 1991).